michaelschiltz/bit-by-bit/session 01 - bibliographic management.md

 alternatives: [sudents are encouraged to compare alternative software packages with Zotero, discuss pros and cons, ]: Mendeley, ....

 #### Related: the pros and cons of clandestine libraries or the 'Guerilla Open Access movement'...
+* knowledge is now freely available, including to poorly financed institutions
+* however, to what degree is this a sustainable solution to the crisis of scholarly publishing

 #### ...and the case for openness:
 * [Paywall the Movie: The Business of Scholarship](http://paywallthemovie.com/)